 “But my phone is my alarm clock!”

 While there are lots of things you can do to help your teen get more sleep, Vernon says, a digital curfew may be the single most important thing you can do for your teen’s physical and mental health.
 Ideally, this curfew is best instituted when your child first gets a smartphone.
-If your teen is already accustomed to having devices in his or her bedroom at night, a digital curfew is likely to be a tough sell.
+If your teen is already accustomed to having devices in her bedroom at night, a digital curfew is likely to be a tough sell.
 But for some kids, a parent-enforced digital curfew may come as a relief, says Lisa Medoff, a clinical psychologist specializing in adolescent development and a professor of human biology at Stanford University.

 “The earlier you do it the easier it is, but it’s never too late,” she says.
 “It’s an issue that affects their health, and it’s ok to step in at any point and say ‘What we’ve been doing so far hasn’t been working.
 You’ve been having trouble getting up in the morning, I see that it’s affecting your mood, and we need to make some changes.’”
 (And for the kids who will inevitably play the alarm clock card, for about $10 you can get them an alarm clock that is not also a smartphone.)